 - there is good cause to believe that if I do not disclose information you or others would be exposed to a serious risk of harm

 These exceptions to the confidentiality rule come under a provision called the 'Duty of Care'.

-My code of ethics also allows me to share anonymous case histories verbally or in hypnotherapy publications for the purposes of supervision or training.
-Anonymous means your personal details are removed and no information that might identify you is used.
 The Duty of Care provision applies to everyone but you can opt out of this other use of your information on the form you sign the first time we work together.